Segovia vs Toledo: Choosing a Madrid Day Trip

 If you would rather have a guide and not deal with the hassle of train or bus timetables during your day trip to Toledo, then these guided tours are an excellent choice.

-For those who simply want to have a guided walking tour and transport to and from the city, consider booking this guided day tour which is also available to book on Viator.
+For those who simply want to have a guided walking tour and transport to and from the city, consider booking this guided day tour or this day tour.

-Another great option is this full-day tour from Madrid (also available on Viator) that not only has a guide through the city, but includes entry into a number of sites, as well.
+Another great option is this full-day tour or this full-day tour from Madrid that not only has a guide through the city but includes entry into some sites, as well.

 Toledo is a great option if you want a very easy and quick day trip option.
 The high-speed train leaves from central Madrid and arrives close to Toledo’s old town in under 30 minutes.
-Toledo also has a number of things to do that can keep visitors occupied for an entire day (or more, if they’re interested).
+Toledo also has many things to do that can keep visitors occupied for an entire day (or more, if they’re interested).

 Segovia is perfect for those who are interested in excellently-preserved Roman ruins.
 And while Toledo may be more striking from a city-skyline point of view, Segovia’s actual landmarks (the cathedral, aqueduct and Alcázar specifically) are a bit more impressive.
 It’s also slightly more compact and easier to get around on foot.

-Regardless of whether you choose to visit Segovia or Toledo, you’re sure to have an excellent time on your day trip from Madrid!
-There really is no bad decision in this equation.
+If you have the time, I highly recommend you try to visit both cities and I’m super happy that I was able to.
+But regardless of whether you choose to visit Segovia or Toledo, you’re sure to have an excellent time on your day trip from Madrid!

-Are you trying to decide between visiting Toledo vs Segovia?
+Are you trying to decide between visiting these two cities?
 Have any questions about either?
 Let us know in the comments!

 1. How is the weather in Segovia in early Dec?
 Is it still good to visit Segovia in early Dec?
 Or would you recommend to go to Toledo in Dec instead?